 Fire Adapted Communities: The Next Step in Wildfire Preparedness was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare and Grant Nejedlo.
-Graphic design and illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
-The original publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
-Printing of this version funded by a WUI/Community Assistance Grant from the Bureau of Land Management in cooperation with the Carson City Fire Department and University of Nevada Cooperative Extension.
+Graphic design and Illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
+This publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
 For more information about this publication, contact the Living With Fire program at 775-784-4848.